 2. Diplomatic Clearances

-N/A

-3. Licenses and Permits
+This project involves Marine Scientific Research in waters under the jurisdiction of Marshall Islands.
+Diplomatic clearance has been approved under US Diplomatic Note 15-105 (Appendix XX).3.
+Licenses and Permits

 The expedition is being planned and conducted by NOAA as an agency of the U.S. Federal government, in partnership with NOAA NMFS Pacific Islands Regional Office Marine National Monument Program.
 We do not require a permit to work in the PRIMNM.